PerMalmberg/du-yfs/README.md

 * Can we float down on brakes instead of using engines to counter acceleration? (use brake in setEngineCommand?)
 * Why doesn't Travel state accelerate when not at target speed?
 * Brakes in space?
 Overshoots platform
-* Brakes - get warmup time from construct itself.
+* Brakes - get warmup time from setting
+* Engines - get warmup time from setting
+* fsm:Move - scale acceleration based on engine warmup.

 # Controls